Zenika/dtools/README.md

 ### What is *not* in `dtools`

 - `network add` is not implementing the official flags, so far (will do, eventually)
-- `exec` does not yet work properly.
+- `run` is not implemented.
+This is my next task
 - TODO: add more

 ### What is *added* in `dtools`, compared to `docker`